pocketnetteam/pocketnet.core/README.md

 - Contact section below

 # License
 Pocketnet Core is released under the terms of the Apache 2.0 license.
-See [COPYING](COPYING) for more information or see https://opensource.org/licenses/Apache-2.0.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/Apache-2.0.

 # Contacts